flame/blis/README.md

 employs so-called "quadratic partitioning" when computing dimension sub-ranges for each thread, so that arbitrary diagonal offsets of structured matrices with unreferenced regions are taken into account to achieve proper load balance.
+More recently, BLIS introduced a runtime abstraction to specify parallelism on a per-call basis, which is useful for applications that want to handle most of the parallelism.

  * **Ease of use.** The BLIS framework, and the library of routines it generates, are easy to use for end users, experts, and vendors alike.
 An